imfl/data-mining/README.md

 ### Instructions

-The instructions on how to compile and use my code, and a full description of every source file and the accompanying data set is here (PDF).
+The instructions on how to compile and use my code, and a full description of every source file and the accompanying dataset is [here](readme.pdf) (PDF).

 ### Summary